|

 favorable outcome is in the earliest stages

+of progression.
 For example, we learned that salvage

 radiation therapy after radical prostatectomy